montyevans/markov-essays/corpus/README.md

 So what is to be done?

 Research!
-I read past successful essays.
 Google 'This essay got x into y Ivies' and a hundred sketchy articles jump out at you.
 You read, and you wince at the agressive quantity of adjectives dusted off the thesaurus shelf for their singular lifetime use, and in between several softly spoken sentences saying surprisingly senseless somethings you wonder why everybody is pounding out alliteration and refusing to put it anywhere other than